Issue

 ?

 You don't need to if the use cases above suit your needs.
-If the steps mentioned here do not fit your needs we have steps on how to do this manually here.

-How were customers notified of this change?
+How were customers notified of the extension changes?

-- Details of the security vulnerabilities were posted on August 11th on the Heroku status site
+- Details of the security vulnerabilities were posted on August 11 on the Heroku status site